Skip to content

 The only major caveat is that the setting is not permanent.
 If you close the Chrome browser and relaunch, Auto Discardable is re-enabled for the site.
 However, you can use this setting to keep Chrome active and running.

-Run an SFC scan on your system
+Method 3: Run an SFC scan on System

 The purpose of an SFC scan is to scan all protected files on your system and fix any files/data that may be corrupted.
 There is slight chance that system files are corrupted that causing the auto-reload.